Want to Move to Canada? Advice from An American Who Did It

 Housing

 Do you know that the Tri-Level you own costs around $150-200k in the States?
 That same style home in Toronto will run you over $1 Million.
 Yes.
-That's a Million with an M. Housing prices in Toronto have exploded, as has the population.
+That's a million with an M. Housing prices in Toronto have exploded, and so has the population.
 The average home price has increased by about $150,000 annually over the past five years.
 That demand shows no signs of slowing down, so if you want to live in Canada, plan on renting for a long time.

 Population